Learn to Ride holiday for adult beginners and novices

 Stays at welcoming country inns

-Onto the Trailer’s ride out from Freerein HQ across the Radnor Hills to stay at an inn for the night.
-Two nights are spent at the Roast Ox Inn, Red Lion Inn or Fforest Inn.
-All of the inns are friendly places with rooms and food on offer.
+Ride out from Freerein HQ across the Radnor Hills to stay at an inn for the night.
+Two nights are spent at the Roast Ox Inn.
+It’s a friendly place with rooms and food on offer.
 They also all serve real ales and cider.
 Perfect for Apres-Trail beverages with your fellow riders!

 Fitness and weight

-There is a maximum of 6 riders on an Onto the Trail horse holiday.
+There is a maximum of 6 riders on an learn to ride horse holiday.
 This means everyone gets plenty of individual attention.